If you’re looking to hire a capital campaign consultant, then you probably know that they can be a valuable asset to your campaign.

 - Do you lack any resources for your capital campaign?
 If you don’t have experience performing a feasibility study, for instance, then that should be high on your priority list.

+Additionally, be sure that what you want aligns with what a capital campaign consultant can do.
 Some of the most common services a consultant can offer include:

-- Performing a feasibility study.
+- Conducting a feasibility study.

 - Improving your case for support.